-- inform the design of new initiatives and the review of existing ones in line with the revamped Commission Better Regulation toolbox;
+- Informs the design of new Commission initiatives and the review of existing policies in line with the revamped Commission Better Regulation toolbox;

 Strategic Foresight is not about predicting the future; it explores different possible futures, alongside the opportunities and challenges they might present.
 Ultimately, it will help us act in the present to shape the future we want.

 Vice-President Maroš Šefčovič is the first ever member of the College of Commissioners in charge of strategic foresight.
-In the Commission, part of Vice-President Maroš Šefčovič’s mission is to lead the efforts to embed strategic foresight at the heart of EU policymaking.
+Part of Vice-President’s mission is to lead the efforts to embed strategic foresight at the heart of EU policymaking.
 The Secretariat-General and the Joint Research Centre lead the implementation of the mandate (the latter drawing on its internal foresight capacities).
 The Commission’s Strategic Foresight Network ensures long-term policy coordination between all Directorates-General.
 The Commission is building close foresight cooperation and alliances with other EU institutions, notably in the context of the European Strategy and Policy Analysis System (ESPAS).
 It also works with international partners, and develops partnerships that draw on Member States’ public foresight capabilities through the EU-wide Foresight Network.

 EU-wide Foresight Network

-The work of the Ministers for the Future is supported by a network of senior officials from the national administrations, who meet at least twice a year to prepare the ministerial meetings and to take stock of the follow-up of their conclusions.
+The work of the Ministers for the Future is supported by a network of senior officials from national administrations, who meet at least twice a year to prepare the ministerial meetings, follow-up on their conclusions and cooperate in working groups.